rra/ansicolor/README.md

 clients for Windows and Macintosh should work, as will the MacOS X Terminal application (although Terminal.app reportedly doesn't support 256 colors).
-The console windows for Windows NT and Windows 2000 will not work, as they do not even attempt to support ANSI X3.64.
+The console windows for Windows NT and Windows 2000 will not work, as they do not even attempt to support ANSI X3.64, but I have heard newer versions of Windows have improved support.

 For a terminal emulator compatibility list, see the Term::ANSIColor module documentation.
 If you have any additions to the table in the